inf112-v20/teen_titans/README.md

 ## To start the game
 Clone the project to Intellij and press play.

+## Manuel Tests
+1. If you press UP-arrow, the character should walk 1 step up.
+2. If you press DOWN-arrow, the character should walk 1 step down.
+3. If you press RIGHT-arrow, the character should walk 1 step RIGHT.
+4. If you press LEFT-arrow, the character should walk 1 step LEFT.
+6. Step to the left, it should not move.
+7. Step down, it should not move.

 ## Known bugs
 Currently throws "WARNING: An illegal reflective access operation has occurred",